 The impact of CT-based follow-up for the detection of resectable disease recurrence has been addressed in the following reports:

-●One review included 705 patients who underwent resection of isolated colorectal cancer liver metastases at a single institution over a 14-year period .
+●One review included 705 patients who underwent resection of isolated CRC liver metastases at a single institution over a 14-year period .
 All were followed with a similar surveillance protocol, which included outpatient clinical examinations at 3, 6, 12, 18, and 24 months, and annually thereafter, with measurement of CEA and CA 19-9 levels at each visit.
-In addition, all patients had CT of the thorax, abdomen and pelvis every three months for the first two years, at six monthly intervals for three more years, then annually from year six to ten.
+In addition, all patients had CT of the thorax, abdomen, and pelvis every three months for the first two years, at six monthly intervals for three more years, then annually from year 6 to 10.

 Of the 444 patients with a recurrence diagnosed on a surveillance CT, 404 were detected within two years.
 The site of recurrent disease was liver only in 36 percent, extrahepatic only in 38 percent, and both hepatic and extrahepatic sites in 26 percent.
 The authors did not report how many recurrences were detected by serum tumor markers versus CT scans.

 In total, recurrent disease was treated surgically in 124 patients.
 At every time point (within one year of original surgery, one to two years, beyond two years), those patients treated by liver and/or lung resection had significantly better median survival than did those who received palliative chemotherapy alone.
 The mean number of scans performed per resectable recurrence was 35.3, and the cost per life-year gained was £2883, a value that compares favorably to other cost-effectiveness ratios that are considered acceptable in the United States and elsewhere.
 (See "A short primer on cost-effectiveness analysis", section on 'Interpretation'.)